F1 start time: When is the Abu Dhabi Grand Prix?

 Hamilton is looking to move clear of Michael Schumacher to take a record-breaking eighth world title.

-While Verstappen hopes to land a maiden world crown, having lead for most of the campaign.
+While Verstappen hopes to land a maiden world crown, having led for most of the campaign.

 Here is everything you need to know about the race.